donejs/donejs/docs/guide.md

 ### Cordova

 To build the application as a Cordova based mobile application, you need to have each platform's SDK installed.
-We'll be building an iOS app if you are a Mac user; an Andriod app if you're a Windows user.
+We'll be building an iOS app if you are a Mac user, and an Android app if you're a Windows user.

 Mac users should download XCode from the AppStore and install the `ios-sim` package globally with: